aishwarya-wasnik/aishwarya-wasnik/README.md

 ## Skills and Expertise

 - **Data Analysis**: Proficient in data cleaning, transformation, and analysis using Python (Pandas, NumPy).
-- **Data Visualization**: Skilled in creating insightful visualizations with tools like Matplotlib, Seaborn, and Tableau.
+- **Data Visualization**: Skilled in creating insightful visualizations with tools like Power Bi, Matplotlib, Seaborn, and Tableau.
 - **Databases**: Knowledgeable in SQL for data extraction and manipulation.
 - **Communication**: Strong ability to communicate technical results to non-technical stakeholders through compelling stories and visualizations.